Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 • Suppliers operating using temporary and/or low skilled labour.

-Within our standard tender documents and commercial contracts, there is an obligation for suppliers to fully support and operate in accordance with the Act and take all reasonable steps to ensure that there is no modern slavery in its business or supply chain – Pinnacle reserve the right to terminate any supplier relationship where this obligation is not adhered to.
-We continue to identify suppliers that should have their own modern slavery policy – to date we have reviewed well over 100 such policies.
+Our standard supplier contracts incorporate the Code, which includes key modern slavery provisions.
+Suppliers are required to fully support and operate in accordance with the Act and take all reasonable steps to ensure that there is no modern slavery in its business or supply chain.
+Pinnacle reserve the right to terminate any supplier relationship where this obligation is not adhered to.
+All suppliers need to reconfirm their details annually and confirm acceptance of our Code.

 Effectiveness in ensuring that slavery is not taking place

 Pinnacle has a set of policies and procedures which in general cover human rights issues and are aimed at minimising the risk of slavery or human trafficking.
-Our policies are reviewed on an annual basis, or more regularly as required by any legislative change.

 Our staff, customers and suppliers are actively encouraged to report any concerns or suspicions they have that any unlawful conduct, including slavery or human trafficking, is taking place at work.
-For our staff, we have introduced a dedicated and confidential Report a Concern link on our intranet to facilitate this.
+For our staff, we have a dedicated and confidential Report a Concern link on our intranet to facilitate this.

 We also promote the Modern Slavery Helpline 0800 0121 700 (www.modernslaveryhelpline.org/), where individuals can report any suspicious activity or seek help and advice in confidence.

-In an effort to combat the hidden nature of modern slavery and boost awareness of the signs, we now display posters and infographics created by the UK Home Office (part of the ‘Modern slavery is closer than you think’ briefing documents) in company offices, site depots and customer facing notice boards.
+In an effort to combat the hidden nature of modern slavery and boost awareness of the signs, we display posters and infographics created by the UK Home Office (part of the ‘Modern slavery is closer than you think’ briefing documents) in company offices, site depots and customer facing notice boards.
 Our regular internal communications provide links to a UK Home Office short film and other relevant information to further educate the business.
 Looking ahead, we will continue to broaden the accessibility of our resources such as providing information in different languages.

 Staff training about slavery and human trafficking